aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/SqlAlchemySupport.md

 > SQLAlchemy reserves the `plugins` connection parameter for its own engine, pool, and dialect event listeners.
 > When using SQLAlchemy, enable AWS Advanced Python Wrapper plugins (such as the Aurora Initial Connection Strategy plugin) via `wrapper_plugins`.
 Otherwise, use `plugins` as usual.

-For a complete list of available plugins, see the [List of Available Plugins](./UsingThePythonWrapper.md#list-of-available-plugins) in the main driver documentation.
+For a complete list of available plugins, see the [Plugin Compatibility](#plugin-compatibility).

 ### Failover Plugin